jonchenn/doc-combiner/README.md

 ./combiner "./docs/.*" ./output
 ```

-Please make sure to add quotes in the first argument, otherwise the Unix-like system will automatically break it into an array of arguments.
+* Please make sure to add quotes in the first argument, otherwise the Unix-like system will automatically break it into an array of arguments.

+This will generate the list of screenshots in PNGs, and a merged PDF file with all images.